atwamahmoud/mws-restaurant/README.md

 ### I've also enhanced its performance and loading speed.
 ### A part of Mobile Web Specialist Nanodegree program offered by Udacity!
 ### Please note that the this version requires a backend and this is only the front-end!
-### A live, server independent version can be found at :
+### A live, server independent version can be found at : [Restaurant Reviews Stage-1](https://atwamahmoud.github.io/mws-restaurant-stage-1/)

 # Lighthouse audits' screenshots.